 It is a time for reflecting on what we have achieved or for projecting what we would still like to achieve.
 When you connect with nature you instantly connect to the present moment.

-My personal name of preference for this festival is Winter Night, as I am not of Celtic heritage.
-It is often bundled into Halloween, All Saints’ Day, Old Hallow’s Eve etc. festivities, which is technically not the same celebration.
+This festival is often bundled into Halloween, All Saints’ Day, Old Hallow’s Eve etc. festivities, which is technically not the same celebration.

-• In the Southern Hemisphere Samhain falls from sunset 30 April to midnight 1 May.
+• In the Southern Hemisphere Samhain is traditionally celebrated from sunset 30 April to midnight 1 May.
+(Exact astrological point around around May 4 – 10).

-• In the Northern Hemisphere Samhain falls from sunset 31 October to midnight 1 November.
+• In the Northern Hemisphere Samhain is traditionally celebrated from sunset 31 October to midnight 1 November.
+(Exact astrological point around November 5 – 10).

-The nights are lengthened and we realise darkness comes before light; life appears in the darkness of the womb.
+The nights are lengthened and we delve into the dark mysteries, realising darkness comes before light just like our lives begin in the darkness of the womb.

-This fire festival is the gateway to the dark half of the year (a.k.a. time of the little Sun), holding the bright half in gestation as the seeds lie in apparent death underground although the forces of growth are always at work invisibly.
+This cross quarter day falls between the autumnal equinox and winter solstice.
+It is a fire festival and the gateway to the dark half of the year (a.k.a. time of the little Sun), holding the bright half in gestation as the seeds lie in apparent death underground although the forces of growth are always at work invisibly.

 The Earth’s surface changes appearance at this time, the fertile part of her retreat to the Otherworld to begin the creative work of the new yearly cycle.